25 min read

 def _send_notifications(self, order):

-if order.amount > 1000:
+if order.amount > self.avg_order_value * 2:

 self.notification_service.send_high_value_alert(order)